molgenis/molgenis-emx2/README.md

 *  emx2-webservice: web API on top of jooq + io.
 *  emx2-exampledata: test data models and data, used in various test

-## how to run
-*  need install of postresql 11 with superadmin molgenis/molgenis
-*  mvn test is most interesting to see if and how all works
-*  emx2-webservice/test TestWebApi is most interesting to play with
-*  emx2-io/test/resources/test1.txt gives idea on EMX2 format

 ## Feature list (mostly in POC or 'walking skeleton' state)
 *  simplified EMX '2.0' format